How to Overcome Stage Fright and Performance Anxiety: Ultimate Guide

-Our initial goal when seeking to overcome performance anxiety is to reduce anxiety.
+Our initial goal when seeking to overcome performance anxiety is to reduce anxiety which helps in how to overcome stage fright.
 We do this by learning to manage a performance through techniques.
 When we want to take our performance to the next level — where we thrive in performances and walk on like a complete boss— we address our fundamental causes of anxiety in addition to increasing our performance skills and routines.
 This leads to amazing results that will improve your career and life exponentially.
 You gain confidence, overcome fears, develop high self-esteem, validate yourself, develop intense preparation processes, gain career opportunities, open yourself up, and powerfully communicate to the audience.
 You’ll learn to love performing and your art form on a deep level, enjoy adrenaline, have a purpose, and increase self-awareness.
 You’ll overcome rejection, gain artistic freedom, and have an amazing presence when on stage.

 Overcoming performance anxiety creates larger benefits than just performing your best.
 This journey not only allows you to become a better artist, but it also forces you to develop confidence for everything in life.
 You become your better self.
 This is a Liberated Performer.

 13. Some epic inspirational stories from my years of coaching.

 a) After a lecture at a pre-college program, a mother walked up to me and asked if I would coach her son in high school.
 She described him as being very shy and stiff.
 She said he would always get nervous in performance situations.
 When I met him, she was absolutely right.
 He was soft-spoken and hunched over in the shoulders, but when he played you could tell he had a solid technical and musical foundation.
 So we began working during his sophomore year, to prepare for college auditions.